-William K. Steiner, 78, has been Chairman of the Board and a director of the Company since November 1998 and Chairman of the Board and a director of Steiner since he founded Steiner in 1960.
+William K. Steiner, 80, has been Chairman of the Board and a director of the Company since November 1998 and Chairman of the Board and a director of Steiner since he founded Steiner in 1960.
+Mr. Steiner, as founder of Steiner-Atlantic and a principal stockholder of the Company, provides long-term strategic planning advice to the Board, as well as extensive knowledge of the Company, its operations and the industry within which it operates.

-Venerando J. Indelicato, 75, was President of the Company from December 1967 until November 1998 and since that time has been Treasurer and Chief Financial Officer of the Company.
+Venerando J. Indelicato, 77, was President and Chief Executive Officer of the Company from December 1967 until November 1998 and since that time has been Treasurer and Chief Financial Officer of the Company.
 Mr. Indelicato has been a director of the Company since 1967.
+Mr. Indelicato provides the Board with knowledge and an understanding of the Company's finances and financial statements, in addition to his knowledge of both the current and historical business and operations of the Company.

-David Blyer, 48, has served as a director of the Company since November 1998.
-Mr. Blyer has been Co-Chairman of Profiles in Concrete, Inc., a manufacturer and installer of architectural cast stone for the residential and commercial construction markets, since January 2005.
+David Blyer, 50, has served as a director of the Company since November 1998.
+Since August 2009, Mr. Blyer has been President and Chief Executive Officer of Donor Community Inc., a company that he founded that provides a software platform to non-profit organizations to assist in their operational and fundraising activities.
+Mr. Blyer was Co-Chairman of Stone Profiles LLC (formerly Profiles in Concrete, Inc.), a manufacturer and installer of architectural cast stone for the residential and commercial construction markets, from January 2005 until March, 2010.
 From July 2002 until January 2005, Mr. Blyer was an independent consultant.
-Mr. Blyer was Chief Executive Officer and President of Vento Software, Inc. ("Vento"), a developer of software for specialized business applications, from 1994, when he co-founded that company, until November 1999, when that company was acquired by SPSS Inc. ("SPSS"), a computer software company that develops and distributes technology for the analysis of data in decision-making.
-From November 1999 until December 2000, Mr. Blyer served as Vice President of Vento and, from January 2001 until July 2002, served as President of the Enabling Technology Division of SPSS Inc.
+Mr. Blyer was Chief Executive Officer and President of Vento Software, Inc. ("Vento"), a developer of software for specialized business applications, from 1994, when he cofounded that company, until November 1999, when that company was acquired by SPSS Inc. ("SPSS"), a computer software company that developed and distributed technology for the analysis of data in decision-making and which merged with a subsidiary of International Business Machines Corporation in 2009.
+From November 1999 until December 2000, Mr. Blyer served as Vice President of Vento and, from January 2001 until July 2002, served as President of the Enabling Technology Division of SPSS Inc. Mr. Blyer brings to the Board broad experience in developing sales and marketing strategies, in addition to business operations skills gained through his founding and running a number of diverse companies and as head, with profit and loss responsibility, of a division of SPSS, which at the time was a publicly-held company.

-Lloyd Frank, 83, has been a director of the Company since 1977.
-Mr. Frank has been counsel to the law firm of Troutman Sanders LLP since April 2005.
-Prior thereto, Mr. Frank was a member of Jenkens & Gilchrist Parker Chapin LLP and its predecessor from 1977 until the end of 2003 and counsel to that firm from January 2004 until March 2005.
+Lloyd Frank, 85, has been a director of the Company since 1977.
+Mr. Frank has been Senior Counsel to the law firm of Troutman Sanders LLP since January 2010, prior to which he was Of Counsel to that firm from April 2005.
+Prior thereto, Mr. Frank was a member of the law firm of Jenkens & Gilchrist Parker Chapin LLP and its predecessor from 1977 until the end of 2003 and counsel to that firm from January 2004 until March 2005.
 The Company retained Troutman Sanders LLP during the Company's last fiscal year and is retaining Troutman Sanders LLP during the Company's current fiscal year.
-Mr. Frank is also a director of Park Electrochemical Corp. and Volt Information Sciences, Inc.
+During the past five years, Mr. Frank has also served as a director of Park Electrochemical Corp. and Volt Information Sciences, Inc. Mr. Frank has extensive corporate legal and compliance experience, including over 40 years of legal representation of the Company, and has served as an advisor to, and on, the Board of Directors of a number of other public companies, private companies and charities, which enables him to provide the Board with advice on a wide range of legal and business matters.